AFatWolf/MoneyManagement-exe/README.md

 An app to remind me of my spending-money hobby.

 # How to run
+Just click the
+'''
+MoneyManagement.exe
+'''
-Just click the '''MoneyManagement.exe''' file and use it.
+file and use it.